jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_Male and Female He Made Them: A Theology of the Body_, Pope John Paul II
+_Readings in Church History_, ed.
+Colman Barry OSB

 On Deck:
 _Making Small Groups Work_, Henry Cloud
 _How to Lead Small Groups_, Neal McBride

 ---
-Some things I'm using for RCIA:
+Here are bookss that I'm using these days as an RCIA catechist:

 _With Christ Through The Year: The Liturgical Year in Word and Symbols_, Fr.
 Bernard Strasser, OSB
 _Fundamentals of the Faith_, Peter Kreeft
 _One, Holy, Catholic, And Apostolic_, Kenneth Whitehead
 _The Catholic Sourcebook_, Fr.
 Peter Klein
 _Catechism of the Catholic Church_
+_Male and Female He Made Them: A Theology of the Body_, Pope John Paul II
 _The Theology of the Body Explained_, Christopher West
+_Readings in Church History_, ed.
+Colman Barry OSB

 ---
 Completed, most recent at the top: